placidanomaly/HPPrimeSightReduction/README.md

 3. Enter a new observation: select **SIGHT** and press the **Enter** soft key.

 4. Select an observation register for this observation, let's say **1** for this first one, and hit the **OK** soft key.
-(The program can store up to 10 different observations, each resulting in a line of sight, and they are accessed by that number.)
+(The program can store up to 10 different observations, each resulting in a line of position, and they are accessed by that number.)

 ![Observation register selection](https://github.com/placidanomaly/HPPrimeSightReduction/blob/main/img/sr_input1.png)